Course Description

 - Lab hours/semester: 48-54

-Prerequisites: Completion of, or concurrent enrollment in ANTH 125 and MATH 811 or appropriate scores
+Prerequisites: Completion of, or concurrent enrollment in ANTH 125 and Pre-Algebra or equivalent,

 Corequisites: None